automenta/mcr/README.md

     ```
 3.  **Set up the MCR Workbench UI**:
     The UI can be run in two modes:

-    *   **Production Mode (Served by `node mcr.js`):**
+    - **Production Mode (Served by `node mcr.js`):**
       This involves building the static UI assets which are then served by the main MCR server.

       ```bash
       cd ui
       npm install # Install UI-specific dependencies
       npm run build # Build the static assets into ui/dist cd ..
       ```

       After this, running `node mcr.js` from the project root will serve the UI.

-    *   **Development Mode (Using Vite Dev Server):**
+    - **Development Mode (Using Vite Dev Server):**
       This mode is ideal for UI development as it provides hot reloading.
       - Ensure server dependencies are installed (Step 2).
       - In a separate terminal, navigate to the `ui` directory:
         ```bash
         cd ui
         npm install # If you haven't already npm run dev
         ```
       - This will start the Vite development server (e.g., on `http://localhost:5173`).
-    - **Important:** The main MCR server (`node mcr.js`) must also be running in another terminal for the UI dev server to make API calls.
+    * **Important:** The main MCR server (`node mcr.js`) must also be running in another terminal for the UI dev server to make API calls.
 The UI dev server (Vite) will typically run on a port like `5173`, while the backend MCR server defaults to `8080`.
 The UI will attempt to connect to the WebSocket server at `ws://localhost:8080/ws` by default.
 If your MCR server is running on a different URL, you can set `window.MCR_WEBSOCKET_URL` in your browser's developer console before the UI loads, or by embedding a script in `ui/index.html` to define this global variable.

 4.  **Create and Configure `.env` file**:
     Copy `.env.example` to `.env` in the project root.
 Edit it to include your LLM API keys and other configurations.
 Refer to `.env.example` for all available options.
     - **LLM Configuration (Mandatory):** The MCR server performs configuration validation on startup.
 If you select an `MCR_LLM_PROVIDER` that requires an API key (e.g., "gemini", "openai"), you **must** provide the corresponding API key environment variable (e.g., `GEMINI_API_KEY`).
 Failure to do so will prevent the server from starting.
     - **Session Storage (Optional):** You can configure how session data is stored.
       - `MCR_SESSION_STORE_TYPE`: Set to `file` to enable persistent, file-based session storage.
 Sessions will be saved in the `.sessions` directory and reloaded on restart.
       - If omitted or set to `memory`, sessions will be stored in-memory and lost on restart.

     Example `.env` configuration:

     ```dotenv
     # --- LLM Configuration (Example for OpenAI) ---
     MCR_LLM_PROVIDER="openai"